LED Strip Lights - Everything You Need to Know

 |IP68/IP68 Nano||Fully protected against water, this type of LED Strip Light can be immersed in water for an indefinite length of time, which makes it perfect for use in swimming pools and garden ponds.|

-How Bright Do You Need Your LED Strip Lights to Be?
+2. How Bright Do They Need to Be?

 Nowadays, the brightness of a light is determined by its Lumens and not its wattage as before, which means you’ll need to think about the overall number of lumens your LED Strip Light can produce in terms of where you’d like to use it.